 Ensure that you change the default for all realms, including the Top Level Realm.

-When installing AM for evaluation, using the embedded DS server, a
+When you install AM for evaluation, using the embedded DS server, a

 To remove the

-demo account, navigate to Realms > Top Level Realm > Identities, select the
+demo account, go to Realms > Top Level Realm > Identities,